TongLaiCha/AmbiWidget/README.md

 ## Open API
 This application uses the [Open Api from Ambi](https://api.ambiclimate.com).
 Users can authenticate the app using oAuth2 by logging into the ambi labs open api and giving permission for reading device status and sending actions.

+*Ambi Labs, Ambi Climate, and their respective logos are trademarks of Ambi Labs Ltd.*